Robert Fraser (art dealer): "Swinging Sixties"

 He was a close friend of the Rolling Stones and was present at the infamous 1967 party at Keith Richards' country house, Redlands, which was raided by police, leading to the subsequent arrests and trials of Mick Jagger, Richards, and Fraser on drug possession charges.
 The event is commemorated by the 1968 Richard Hamilton artwork Swingeing London 67, a collage of contemporary press clippings about the case, and the portrait of Jagger and Fraser handcuffed together also entitled "Swingeing London".

 Fraser always insisted that neither Jagger nor Richards actually had any drugs with them, and that everything found by the police actually belonged to him.
 During the raid he persuaded the officers that his 20 heroin pills were actually for an upset stomach and offered them only one for testing.
-Although Jagger and Richards were acquitted on appeal, Fraser pleaded guilty to charges of possession of heroin, and was sentenced to six months' hard labour.
+Although Jagger and Richards were acquitted on appeal, Fraser pleaded guilty to charges of possession of heroin, and was sentenced to six months in prison.
 After his release Fraser's interest in the gallery declined as his heroin addiction grew worse, and he closed the business in 1969.

-Fraser moved down the street to a large 8-room apartment on the 2nd floor of 120 Mount Street, the previous occupant was writer and theatre critic Kenneth Tynan.
+Fraser moved down the street to a large 8-room apartment on the 2nd floor of 120 Mount Street; the previous occupant was writer and theatre critic Kenneth Tynan.
 Keith Richards from the Rolling Stones was living with Fraser at the time, and it was here, sitting by the window in the lounge room, that Richards had the inspiration for the song Gimme Shelter "I had been sitting by the window of my friend Robert Fraser's apartment on Mount Street in London with an acoustic guitar when suddenly the sky went completely black and an incredible monsoon came down.
 It was just people running about looking for shelter – that was the germ of the idea.
 We went further into it until it became, you know, rape and murder are 'just a shot away'."

 1970s and 1980s, and death

 Fraser left the UK and spent several years in India during the 1970s.
 He returned to London in the early 1980s and opened a second gallery in 1983, with a show of paintings by the stained glass and architectural artist Brian Clarke, but by this time he was suffering from chronic drug and alcohol problems and the gallery never replicated the success of its predecessor, although Fraser was again influential in promoting the work of Clarke, Jean-Michel Basquiat and Keith Haring.

 It soon transpired that Fraser was also suffering from AIDS.
 He was one of the first 'celebrity' victims of the disease in the UK.

-In 1985 he sold his Cork Street gallery to Victoria Miro, who subsequently created the successful Victoria Miro Gallery.
+In 1985, he sold his Cork Street gallery to Victoria Miro, who subsequently created the successful Victoria Miro Gallery.
 Fraser seemed disillusioned, and told her at the time "You'll never make a contemporary art gallery work in this country."

 He was cared for by the Terence Higgins Trust during his final illness and died in January 1986.
 He died at his mother's flat in London.